 Without question, Misora is the most famous woman singer in the history of postwar Japanese pop music.
 Due to the fact that she was a child star, had yakuza mob connections, and embraced kitschy stage attire, writer Hiromu Nagahara called her the Japanese equivalent of Judy Garland, Frank Sinatra, and Elvis Presley.
 Her first recordings mimicked rival Shizuko Kasagi’s colonialist boogie music, but the 1950 release of “Echigo Shishi No Uta” introduced a new synthesis of East and West that silenced her early critics and put her on the path to superstardom.
 She recorded thousands of songs in a variety of genres, mainly in the enka style.
 Her biggest kayōkyoku hit came out on Columbia in 1967, an A-side called “Makkana Taiyō” (Deep Red Sun), where she is backed by Jacky Yoshikawa & His Blue Comets, one of the best Group Sounds bands.
 LISTEN

-That’s Mayuzumi in tears as our profile pic, getting the news over the telephone that she had just won this huge prestigious music award in 1968.
+That’s Mayuzumi in tears as our profile pic, getting the news over the telephone that she had just won a prestigious music award in 1968.
 She was massively famous and had a great vocal range and dynamic stage presence, spending the majority of her career recording for Capitol Japan.
 Her debut 7″ release “Hallelujah” from 1967 started a long string of great songs: “Otome No Inori”; “Angel Love” b/w “Black Room”; “Something Feelin’ and it’s Saturday Night”; “First Heartache”; and “Among the Clouds” b/w “Dreamin’,” a B-side that starts ingeniously with a fake skip.
 Few kayōkyoku house bands could compare to Mayuzumi’s (live TV performance of “Angel Love”; “Hawaiian” sounds and themes were popular in Japanese and Indonesian pop music in the 60s.)
 In the early 70s, she would switch to Phillips and gradually shift her sound towards ballads as the decade wore on.
 Since most are already familiar with the brilliant “Black Room,” listen to what she does with this traditional Japanese song “Yagi Bushi” from her 1969 album Recital, recorded live at Tokyo’s Sankei Hall, with Akira Ishikawa on drums.
 LISTEN